 When the law changes, so do the policies, keeping your company protected and allowing you to focus on more important things.

-- California Online Privacy and Protection Act of 2003 (CalOPPA);
+- The California Online Privacy Protection Act (CalOPPA);

 Why do I need Terms of Service?

 Terms of Service is a great way to answer frequently asked customer questions and protect yourself from liability.
 Terms of Service provides the following:

 - If you sell products and services, it provides information on refunds, order cancellations and returns.
 This will help answer customer questions and will take them further down the path to actually buying;

 - It will protect your intellectual property by making sure that everyone who goes onto your website knows that your logo, name, etc. are yours; and

 - If you have links to third party sites on your website (e.g. social media links), it will help protect you in case the user gets a virus from that third party website.

 Do I need a Disclaimer?

 You need a Disclaimer if you do any of the following on your website: